vectordotdev/vector/website/docs/reference/sources/file.md

 allows Vector to find the file after rotation, read it uncompressed to identify it, and then ensure it has all of the data, including any written in a gap between Vector's last read and the actual rotation event.

+### Fingerprinting

+By default, Vector identifies files by creating a [cyclic redundancy check (CRC)][urls.crc] on the first 256 bytes of the file.
+This serves as a fingerprint to uniquely identify the file.
+The amount of bytes read can be controlled via the [`fingerprint_bytes`](#fingerprint_bytes) and [`ignored_header_bytes`](#ignored_header_bytes) options.

+This strategy avoids the common pitfalls of using device and inode names since inode names can be reused across files.
+This enables Vector to [properly tail files across various rotation strategies][pages.index#correctness].

 ### Globbing